jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/InstructionPairing.rst

 Even though these numbers have changed slighly on Athlon, it still seems like a good idea to put in two MMX instructions before depending on the result of a multiply.
 On AMD Athlon a multiply takes 3 cycles, whereas most other instructions take 2.
-See appendix F in the `AMDOptimizationGuide`_.
+See appendix F in the :doc:`AMDOptimizationGuide <AMDOptimizationGuide>`.

 --------